Lockheed Martin AGM-179 JAGM

 The AGM-179 JAGM (Joint Air-to-Ground Missile) is a program by the U.S. Army, Navy and Marine Corps to develop a common replacement for the BGM-71 TOW, AGM-65 Maverick and AGM-114 Hellfire air-to-ground missiles.

 JAGM was begun in 2007, as a direct successor to the cancelled AGM-169 JCM (Joint Common Missile).
 Both Raytheon and Lockheed Martin received contracts for risk reduction and seeker technology development over several years.
 The program came close to cancellation, but in the end, Lockheed Martin was awarded a development contract to integrate its new dual-mode laser and millimeter-wave radar seeker into the body of an AGM-114R Hellfire.
 The resulting missile was officially designated AGM-179A in 2016.
-The ATM-179B is the training variant without warhead.
+The ATM-179B is a launchable training variant without warhead, while the CATM-179A is a captive-carry version.
 Because of its lineage, the AGM-179A is externally almost indistiguishable from the AGM-114R, and can be used by the same platforms.

 Image: Lockheed Martin |